Let the confusion begin

 A few thousand years ago, someone began writing a story, a different story than the others in circulation at the time.
 Those other stories were about gods who, except for being immortal, acted just like the humans with all their faults and shortcomings.
 And those stories headed nowhere.
 Nothing got better.[1]

-Intriguingly, although the story was begun by one human author, the story would continue to be written by many other human authors, different types of authors who spoke different languages and who lived at different times over the course of 1500 years.
-What held it all together was the divine author whose Spirit was breathed into each human author.
-What began as a set of writings by one human author, eventually became a book, a literary masterpiece with common themes, but complex literary devices, inter-textual references, poetry and songs, and different kinds of narratives (about events before the writers lived, narratives of events witnessed by the different writers, prophetic narratives about God’s judgments and plans in either the immediate or far-off future).[1]
+But this new story was not about many gods but one God.
+This new story explained that even though there is a mess now, things had been originally good, and there is a plan to make things good once more.
+Intriguingly, although the story was begun by one human author, other authors would continue the story.
+These different authors spoke different languages and lived at various times over the course of 1500 years.
+What held the story of all these different authors all together was the Divine Author whose Spirit was breathed into each human author.
+What began as a set of writings by one human author, eventually became a book, a literary masterpiece with common themes, but using complex literary devices and different genres.
+These writings, all linked together with direct quotes or allusions creating webs of intertextual references, created one long, complex story of a God who has remained faithful despite our distracted and discontented ways.

-[1] The Bible Project.
+[2] Bible Project.
 “Ancient Jewish Meditation Literature” Bible Project bibleproject.com/explore/video/bible-jewish-meditation-literature-h2r/

 Reflections

-1. What questions emerge from your story?
+Think about the Life Map you made in the previous section.
+What questions emerge from your story?

+Take time to share your story with others.
 As you listen to each other’s story, what themes do you see in each other’s lives?

 Observe